anthony-linaro/shrinkwrap/documentation/userguide/configmodel.rst

 =========== =========== ===========
 key         type        description
 =========== =========== ===========
 repo        dictionary  Specifies information about the git repo(s) that must be cloned and checked out.
-By default, Shrinkwrap syncs the git repo to the specified revision when building. ``--no-sync`` or ``--no-sync-all`` can be used to tell Shrinkwrap to build it in whatever state the user left it in.
+By default, Shrinkwrap syncs the git repo to the specified revision when building. ``--no-sync``, ``--no-sync-all`` or the ``sync`` parameter can be used to tell Shrinkwrap to build it in whatever state the user left it in.
 Not required if ``sourcedir`` is provided. sourcedir   string      If specified, points to the path on disk where the source repo can be found.
 Useful for developer use cases where a local repo already exists. builddir    string      If specified, the location where the component will be built.
 If not specified, shrinkwrap allocates its own location based on SHRINKWRAP_BUILD. toolchain   string      Defines the toolchain to be used for compilation.
 Value is set as CROSS_COMPILE environment variable before invoking any prebuild/build/postbuild commands.
 When using the standard image with a container runtime, the options are: ``aarch64-none-elf-``, ``arm-none-eabi-``, ``aarch64-linux-gnu-``, or ``arm-linux-gnueabihf-``.